rbmanez/Prosper-IT-Consulting-Internship/PythonLiveProjectSprint4.md

 For some reason, the `User_Latitude` and `User_Longitude` functions (created by a previous developer) were producing user's location coordinates for West Chicago when it should've been for my location in Colorado Springs.

-I brought this to the project manager's attention and she said the issue may be the ip-api itself or the way the previous developer incorporated it.
+I brought this to the project manager's attention and she said the issue may be the IP-API itself or the way the previous developer incorporated it.
 Either way, I was instructed to go ahead and continue to use those functions and she will create a new user story to handle that issue.

 I accomplished the other optional requirement of including a map of the user's current location by using Leafletjs and Openstreet API.
 I used the pre-existing `User_Latitude` and `User_Longitude` functions to get the user's coordinates for the map.